mmBs/mmbs.github.io/_posts/2016-06-12-terminal-on-steroids.md

 8. That's it, you're done! :)

 ## Explanation
-You may ask, why I need to install zsh and use it instead of bash.
+You may ask, why I need to install zsh and use it instead of bash?
 In fact, you don't need to.
 But zsh gives you a lot of improvements out of the box:

 * Great prompt,
 * amazingly quick and smart auto completion,